Training for your first half-marathon is equal parts exciting, intimidating, and incredibly rewarding.

 While you might be following the best half-marathon training plan for your needs, we all have times when a niggle pops up, or you really should take a recovery day or cross-training day instead of a running day because you feel fatigued.

-A “smart” runner isn’t a runner who follows a half marathon training plan as if it is written in stone, but rather one that uses any half marathon training plan as a good guide in conjunction with listening to their body.
+A “smart” runner isn’t a runner who follows a training plan as if it is written in stone, but rather one who uses it as a good guide in conjunction with listening to their body.

 #6: Strength Train With a Purpose

-The importance of weight lifting as a part of your training has gathered enough scientific evidence and endorsements from runners of all ability levels, making it a much easier “sell“ to get recreational runners to engage in consistent strength training workouts.
+The importance of weight lifting as part of your training has garnered sufficient scientific evidence and endorsements from runners of all ability levels, making it a much easier “sell” to get recreational runners to engage in consistent strength training workouts.

 For example, studies show3Vikmoen, O., Rønnestad, B. R., Ellefsen, S., & Raastad, T. (2017).
 Heavy strength training improves running and cycling performance following prolonged submaximal work in well-trained female athletes.
 Physiological Reports, 5(5), e13149. https://doi.org/10.14814/phy2.13149 that strength training workouts for runners can improve aerobic capacity (VO2 max) and submaximal endurance performance due to the resulting neuromuscular adaptations.

-While you don’t need to be a serious weightlifter or bodybuilder with your strength training for running, you do want to be purposeful in how you perform your strength training routine.
+While you don’t need to be a serious weightlifter or bodybuilder for your strength training for running, you do want to be purposeful in how you perform your routine.

-Runners most commonly fall prey to making two mistakes with resistance training: not lifting heavy enough and not choosing the best strength training exercises for runners.
+Runners most commonly make two mistakes in resistance training: not lifting heavy enough and not choosing the best strength-training exercises for runners.

-With the first common mistake that runners make with strength training is that running is already a muscular endurance or catabolic exercise, so you want your strength training workouts to be the converse: heavy weights and fewer reps to help build muscle.
+The first common mistake that runners make with strength training is that running is already a muscular endurance or catabolic exercise, so you want your strength training workouts to be the converse: heavy weights and fewer reps to help build strength.

-For the best resistance training exercises for runners, focus on unilateral exercises that help correct muscle imbalances caused by running.
+For the best resistance-training exercises, focus on unilateral movements that help correct muscle imbalances caused by running.
 If you don’t have access to weights, you can also do bodyweight exercises.
-Every little bit helps!
+Every little bit helps.

 When we think about our muscles and the effectiveness of strength training workouts, we often focus on “stronger muscles“ and “weaker muscles.“